scy/jessie/README.md

 Tested on Debian Stretch.
 You can use `make install-deps` to install avr-libc and avrdude.

+## Hardware Specs and Limits

+I'm using six C-Control relay boards (Conrad SKU 1488848) with 4 relays on each one.
+These can run on 12V DC, the Arduinos as well.
+Each relay can switch up to 30V DC or 250V AC, both up to 10A, and each board eats up to 20 mA power.

 ## Port/Pin Mapping

 This code is designed to run on two devices: